jngod2011/Stata-Threshold-Vector-Autoregression/README.md

-## Stata-Programs
+## Stata

-This repository contains programs that I wrote for my graduate economics courses.
+This repository contains Stata programs that I wrote for my graduate economics courses.